Nice-2-Meet-U/Nice-2-Meet-U-WebApp/README.md

 ## Configuration

-The frontend requires build-time environment variables (for example in `.env.local`).
-All are mandatory; the build will fail if any are missing:
+The frontend reads these build-time environment variables (for example in `.env.local`). `NEXT_PUBLIC_FEEDBACK_BASE_URL` defaults to `http://localhost:8000` in development; the others are required in all environments (production builds will fail if they are missing):

 ```
 NEXT_PUBLIC_FEEDBACK_BASE_URL=<https://your-feedback-service>